 - Children and young people will have access to a local Named Person service - a single point of contact for help, support and advice for families and those working with children if they need it.

 - Children and young people who need extra support which is not generally available will have a Child's Plan.

-As a consequence of the Supreme Court judgement, Parts 4 and 5 of the Children and Young People Act did not come into force as planned on 31 August.
-Implementation was paused so that the Scottish Government could consult with stakeholders and make the necessary changes to information sharing provisions in the Act.
-The Scottish Government now aims to produce draft legislation early in 2017 and commence implementation in August 2017.
+As a consequence of the Supreme Court judgement, Parts 4 and 5 of the Children and Young People Act did not come into force as planned on 31 August 2016.

 In Stirling, the needs of children and young people will continue to be met through the Staged Intervention process and aspects of the GIRFEC approach already well embedded prior to the Children and Young People Act.
-Information sharing will continue to take place in line with current practice and within the framework of the Data Protection and Human Rights Acts.
+Information sharing will continue to take place in line with current practice and within the framework of the Data Protection Human Rights and confidentiality.

-You may also be interested in our Integrated Children's Services Plan.
+You may also be interested in our Children's Services Plan.